stfc/PSyclone/examples/lfric/eg17/README.md

 modified to make it easier to create stand-alone, non-MPI LFRic codes.
 The examples here show:
 - A [full_example](./full_example) of a stand-alone LFRic-based code.
-It uses PSyclone for a very simple kernel.
+It uses PSyclone to process a simple kernel invoke.
 - [Extraction](./full_example_extract) of input- and output-parameter
   of a kernel to NetCDF files.
 - A stand-alone example using [NetCDF](./full_example_netcdf) to read